Grace Bonney

-Grace Bonney is an author, blogger and entrepreneur.
-Bonney is most well known for founding the interior design blog Design*Sponge, which published for 15 years.
+Grace Bonney (born June 9, 1981) is an American author, blogger, and entrepreneur.
+Bonney is best known for founding the interior design blog Design*Sponge, which published for 15 years.
 Bonney wrote The New York Times bestseller, In The Company of Women, a book featuring more than 100 stories about women entrepreneurs who overcame adversity.
-Bonney also wrote the DIY interior design book Design*Sponge at Home.
+Bonney is also the author of the DIY interior design book Design*Sponge at Home.

 Career

 Design*Sponge

 In 2004, Bonney founded the interior design blog Design*Sponge, which is dedicated to intersectional and inclusive conversations about design and cultural issues.
 The site posted content daily and was dedicated to fostering a creative community.
-The popular website reached nearly 2 million readers per day for 15 years and was called "one of the internet's most popular design blogs" by Adobe.
+The popular website reached nearly two million readers per day for 15 years and was called "one of the internet's most popular design blogs" by Adobe.
 The last article on Design*Sponge was posted in August 2019 and the entire blog now officially archived in the Library of Congress.

 The blog started out as a side project which Bonney ran alongside full-time jobs, first at a design PR firm and later as a freelance writer for multiple interior and design-related publications including House and Garden, Domino, and Craft.
-As Design*Sponge gained large loyal following (and therefore interest from advertisers), it became the type of job that Bonney had hoped to find at a magazine and by 2009 was making enough revenue to work on it full-time.
-Becoming popular during this time period of 2004-2009, Bonney has said that Design*Sponge benefitted from being an "early era blog" and being one of the first on the scene.
-Bonney described the situation then, "When you went on the internet and looked for furniture or interior design, there was only going to be a few of us that popped up.
+By 2009, Design*Sponge had gained a large following and interest from advertisers; making enough revenue for Bonney to work on it full time.
+Bonney has stated that Design*Sponge benefitted from being an early era blog: "When you went on the internet and looked for furniture or interior design, there was only going to be a few of us that popped up.
 We grew in a way that is nearly impossible to do today, organically."

-The focus of the blog evolved over time, reflecting Bonney's own personal evolution and new interests.
-It moved "away from products to center on people" including addressing "topics such as how gender, classism, and racism, social issues, and diversity connect to and influence design."
+The focus of the blog evolved over time, reflecting Bonney's personal evolution and interests.
+It moved "away from products to center on people" and began addressing "topics such as how gender, classism, and racism, social issues, and diversity connect to and influence design."

-Bonney's decision to close the blog was based on the shifting advertising industry, the role of social media and the proliferation of design sites.
-The changes in the design media landscape meant that advertisers were requesting cheaper ads and it was not enough to sustain the website.
-Instead of trying to shift the content strategy or "chase clicks", Bonney decided to end the blog after its 15th year.
+Bonney's decision to close the blog was prompted by the shifting advertising industry, the role of social media, and the proliferation of design sites; all of which made it financially unsustainable to continue running the website.
+Instead of shifting the blog's content strategy or "chasing clicks", Bonney chose to end the blog after its 15th year.

 Good Company

 In 2018, Bonney began publishing the print magazine Good Company: Where Creativity Meets Business.
 The magazine was inspired by Bonney's book, In the Company of Women.
-The magazine was created to provide "motivation, inspiration, practical advice, and a vital sense of connection and community for women and non-binary creatives at every stage of life."
-Intended to be bi-annual, the magazine ran for three issues.
+It was created to provide "motivation, inspiration, practical advice, and a vital sense of connection and community for women and non-binary creatives at every stage of life."
+Intended to be bi-annual, the magazine ultimately ran for three issues.